Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime: Velocity scaling: further considerations on the void fraction prediction

 There is also a debate as wether the void fraction should depend or not on the bubble column diameter $D$.
 For example, according to \cite{besagni_two-phase_2018}, the correlation proposed by \cite{akita1973gas} should be considered as the state of the art for determining the global gas hold-up.
 That correlation does not include any dependency of the void fraction on $D$.
-Yet, among the experiments quoted Table \ref{tab1} and \ref{tab2}, huge differences (up to many times 100\%) appear between gas hold-up measurements and predictions using the Akita and Yoshida's correlation.
+Yet, among the experiments quoted in tables \ref{tab1a}, \ref{tab1b}, \ref{tab2a} and \ref{tab2b}, huge differences (with factors much larger than one) appear between gas hold-up measurements and predictions using the Akita and Yoshida's correlation.
 Beside, \cite{ruzicka2001effect} unambiguously demonstrated that an increase in the column diameter advances the transition.
 Therefore, one expects some dependency of the void fraction on the bubble column diameter.
 According to the fits proposed here, $\varepsilon_{axis}$ evolves as $\sim V_{sg}^{0.4}$ and as $\sim D^{-0.2}$.

 Going back to the scaling for the mean liquid velocity (eq. \ref{eq7}) established in section \ref{sec41}, and using $\varepsilon_{axis}=0.9 Fr ^{0.4}$ as a convenient approximation of eq. \ref{eq17} to eq. \ref{eq18}, we obtain: